OpenPSS/SnowPME/README.md

-common answer i hear is that there is isolation, like software running in mono/java/etc still have access to the whole system, but a GBA emulator does not.
+common answer i hear is that there is isolation, like software running in mono/java/etc still have access to the whole system, whereas say, a GBA emulator would not,

 however, this is also true for PSM- only access to /Documents, /Application, and /Temp folders respectively as well as having memory limitations, on how many threads can be used, as well as no access to Marshal or any ability to call native DLLs/code